prnvbn/clocks/README.md

 # clocks

-clcoks is a command line tool for displaying multiple clocks in your terminal.
+clocks is a command line tool for displaying multiple clocks in your terminal.

 ## commands[ ]